EtherAuthority/Smart-Contracts-Library/IGC/README.md

 3. **Dividend Distribution**: Distributes SOLID tokens to IGC holders based on their holdings.
 The owner can specify the number of holders and the amount to distribute.
 4. **Transfer Restrictions**: Transfers to Decentralized Exchanges (DEX) are restricted to prevent trading.
 Only the owner can designate DEX addresses.
 5. **Holder Management**: The contract tracks holders and manages their eligibility for dividend claims.
+6. **Claim Missed Dividends**: Claim All Dividends that User never claimed and Eligible to Claim.

 ## Contract Details